Run and Jump Defense – Complete Coaching Guide

 By jumping them, the help defender quickly closes out in the path of the dribbler with high hands forcing them to either stop the dribble, change directions, or throw a tough pass that the defender hopes to deflect.

 When the help defender commits to ‘jumping’ the player with the basketball, they must call out ‘Jump! or the on-ball defenders name’.
-This tells the current on-ball defender to switch onto the player the help defender was guarding.

 The switching player must immediately turn and sprint to guard the open player.